chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_1.md

 </table>

 ### Part II: Data Adjustment
 We need to generate partition the $(g,t)$ cells in our data according to whether and when they switch treatment.
-Keep in mind that, since the outcome is observable every 4 periods, we need to generate four indicators which point to (g,t) cells such that:
+Keep in mind that, since the outcome is observable every 4 periods, we need to generate a variable with four values earmarking (g,t) cells such that:
 1. treatment has never changed since the start of the panel or treatment has changed (at least once) at t and the change occurred in a non-missing outcome year
 2. treatment has never changed since the start of the panel or treatment has changed (at least once) at t and the change occurred the year before a non-missing outcome year
 3. treatment has never changed since the start of the panel or treatment has changed (at least once) at t and the change occurred two years before a non-missing outcome year